wsv-accidis/tmeit-android/README.md

 * ACCESS_NETWORK_STATE - For checking if we are connected to a network and putting up a warning if we're not, since the app won't work without Internet access.
-* CALL_PHONE - For opening the dialer app when the user tries to call someone in the list of members, or the member info page.
 * INTERNET - For accessing the TMEIT web site and services.
 * WAKE_LOCK - For (very briefly) keeping the phone awake when a push notification is received.
 * WRITE_CONTACTS - For creating a contact in the phone when the user tries to add a contact